vrbcode/Finance_web_app/README.md

 ## Overview

-FAInance is a web application that leverages artificial intelligence to provide forecasting capabilities.
+Fainance is a web application that leverages artificial intelligence to provide forecasting capabilities.
 Built with modern web technologies, it delivers financial insights and predictive analytics.

 ## Key Features